jdmulligan/JETSCAPE-analysis/README.md

 ### Setup `poetry`

+This section is only relevant if you want to package up the code yourself.

 We use `poetry` to manage packaging up this code.
 You need to setup poetry once globally.

 You must use version 1.0 or later (currently in 1.0.0b3 as of Nov 2019).
 Follow the [installation